 And that was my sole memory of claustrophobia for my lifetime.
 Until I picked up Underland by Robert Macfarlane and found the quote from Garner in the First Chamber.

 Aged eight or nine, we used our Raleigh bikes with the innovative plastic mudguards for a cycle down to White Rock Beach.
 It’s hard to forget the mudguards that cracked and broke every time the bike touched anything.
-Too modern for my father who also angry that we’d taken off and discarded the more suitable metal originals.
+Light by innovation but not robust.
+Too modern for my father who was also angry that we’d taken off and discarded the more suitable metal originals.
 But it was summer and it was good to be out cycling.
-And we could leave the bikes at the roadside and walk down the steep, paved and sometime stepped path, to cross the railway and descend through the screeching fulmars and kittiwakes to reach the sandy beach.
+And we could leave the bikes at the roadside and walk down the steep, paved and sometimes stepped path, to cross the railway and descend through the screeching fulmars and kittiwakes to reach the sandy beach.

 The cave entrance is blocked these days but back then we could still scamper in.
 And it got narrower and blacker.
 And slippy with sea weed, water drip and judging from a whiff of ammonia, there was worse unseen.
 Somewhere in there I found a small opening and squeezed in.
 One of my friends followed and pushed my feet.
 I was blocking him, so he retreated.
 I wiggled, ready to reverse and follow.

-I was eight so we laughed it off, ran around the beach, our little troop climbed back up to the road to cycle home.
+I was eight so we laughed it off and ran around the beach before our little troop climbed back up to the road to cycle home.
 Despite the painful, scabbing reminders of my terror, by the next morning I had already lost the respect for panic attacks.
 They might be have been considered the mark of sissies by the others in our little gang that I aspired to lead.